-- In Australia, a pre-existing Senate committee– the Senate Standing Committee for the Scrutiny of Delegated Legislation – has been empowered to scrutinize executive-made laws related to Covid-19 response measures.
+- In Australia, a pre-existing Senate committee – the Senate Standing Committee for the Scrutiny of Delegated Legislation – was empowered to scrutinize executive-made laws related to COVID-19 response measures.

-- In Timor-Leste, government response to Covid-19 and theimplementation of the state of emergencydeclaration have been debated and examined during several parliamentary sessions.
+- In Timor-Leste, the government response to COVID-19 and the implementation of the state of emergency declaration were debated and examined during several parliamentary sessions.